daniellabow/daniellabow/README.md

 - 💻 Discord: @fluffycowsfluff

 ## ✨ Fun Fact
-I'm also a mariachi musician and vocalist — you'll either find me deep in code or singing my heart out on stage!
+I'm also a mariachi musician and vocalist.
+Catch me with a guitar or mic in hand!

 ---